 The Pony Farm's other residents and the farm's namesake was a herd of Miniature Ponies.
 The Mini's lived with Misty's family and performed with them in the farm's pony shows.
 The pony show and small ring was originally designed for the Miniature Ponies, when the Misty family moved to the farm they joined the show.
 The most well known of the farm's little residents was a black pony named Pancho, who was made into a special run Breyer model in the mid 1970s.

 The farm and the remaning ponies were put up for sale in 1990.
 Most of the ponies were bought by Mike Pryor who opend the farm for Pony Penning for several years and brought the leased Stormy and his ponies to the farm from Pennsylvania.
 Summer 1995 marked the last year the Pony Farm was open during Pony Penning.
 Despite a newspaper article stating the farm would be fixed up, the farm did not open the next year and continued to fall into disrepair.
 By Pony Penning 1998 there were only two ponies left on the farm, and by 2001 there was only one.
 After his pasture companion Wings O' Mist was sold, Rainy's Boy became the last pony to reside at The Chincoteague Miniature Pony Farm until he was given to a new home.

 After several years of standing vacant and slowly deteriorating, the Pony Farm barn was finally torn down in 2004.
 The property where the famous red barn once stood and Misty family once lived is now an empty field.
 Paul Merritt died in 2005 and Greg Merritt died in 2014.
 One of the former Pony Farm buildings is currently Captain Zack's Seafood owned by Crystal Fisher, a granddaughter of the Merritt's.
-Pony Penning Enterprises at the corner of Deep Hole Road and Maddox Boulevard is still run by Helen Merritt where she sells Breyer Horses and other souvenirs, some still from the old Pony Farm.
+Pony Penning Enterprises at the corner of Deep Hole Road and Maddox Boulevard was run by Helen Merritt for many years where she sold Breyer Horses and other souvenirs, some from the old Pony Farm.
 She passed away in 2021 and another buisness now occupies the building.

 Thanks to Celina Calvo Boltinghouse for her assistance